ahmedMshaban/True-glassy-replicate-API-/notes.md

 Description: This endpoint deletes all products that are not associated with any brand or line and are not marked as vegan.
 Complexity: Involves conditional filtering and bulk deletion operations.

-- Update a product’s information:

-Endpoint: PUT /product/{product_id}/update/
-Description: This endpoint updates the information of an existing product.
-The request body should include the updated details of the product.
-Complexity: Involves updating fields of an existing product and handling partial updates if necessary.
-Serialization: Uses serialization to validate and update the product data.